Coffee

 If you drink coffee:

-- 3-4 cups per day is the sweet spot per the mortality and CVD data
+- 3–4 cups per day is the sweet spot per the population data

-- Wait 90-120 minutes after waking before your first cup to let cortisol peak naturally
+- Wait 90–120 minutes after waking to let cortisol peak naturally

-- Drink it black or with minimal additions; sugary coffee drinks negate the benefits
+- Drink it black — sugary coffee drinks negate the benefits

 Connections